adamcharnock/lightbus/README.md

     as a dynamic language.
 * Keep: Shell
 * Change: Define APIs not services
-  * This is also proving some clarity on how Warren would be different to Nameko.
-In this case it indicates that Warren has a bias towards inter-application communication, rather than being geared around microservices..
+  * This is also proving some clarity on how Lightbus would be different to Nameko.
+In this case it indicates that Lightbus has a bias towards inter-application communication, rather than being geared around microservices..
 * Enhance: Tooling
 * Enhance: Documentation